Supporting a young person with a problem in work

 If you need to support a young person with a work-related problem, the following tips may help:

 1. Clarify what the problem is.

 Talk to the young person and try to get to the root of the problem.
 The young person may feel overwhelmed with the situation, and find it difficult to focus on what the real issue is.
 You can help by acknowledging their feelings and keeping the conversation solution-focused.

 2. Remain calm

 Try and remain calm and conceal your own feelings about the situation in front of the young person.
 They may have a very real issue that makes you feel angry, but your anger or upset may only heighten their own feelings about the situation.
-If the young person is being supported by Engage to Change, and you feel angry or concerned about anything that has happened to them in work, please get in touch with us (hyperlink to contact page) so we can investigate the situation straight away.
+If the young person is being supported by Engage to Change, and you feel angry or concerned about anything that has happened to them in work, please get in touch with us here so we can investigate the situation straight away.